Senator McNerney's

 Signed into law by Gov. Newsom on July 14, 2025, SB 846 protects farmworkers from wage theft by updating state law that holds agricultural employers accountable.
 For more information, email Lauren.Winn@sen.ca.gov

-I am also joint author of the following legislation this year:
+I am also joint author or principal co-author of the following legislation this year: